trust2proj/trust2proj.github.io/README.md

 ## Overview

 TRust<sup>2</sup> is an open project to develop formally Verified toolchain for the Rust language using theorem provers such as Isabelle/HOL and Coq.
+The toolchain will include formal languages, program verifier, static analyzer, verified compilers, and code generator for Rust.

 ## Publications